 The Problem-based Initiatives for Powerful Engagement and Learning In Naval Engineering and Science (PIPELINES) program is an exciting opportunity for science and engineering undergraduates to participate in an 8-week immersive experience, where teams of students compete in finding the most innovative and effective design solutions to real-world Naval engineering and science design projects.

 Introducing students to conducting research and the many facets of being a scientist or engineer.

-Society for Advancement of Chicanos and Native Americans in Science (SACNAS) chapter at UC Santa Barbara.
+Society for Advancement of Chicanos and Native Americans in Science (SACNAS) Undergraduate chapter at UC Santa Barbara.